Property Division

 • Family-owned business

-Property valuation
+Property Valuation

-The advantages of settling property division outside of court and submitting your own settlement agreement is you have more freedom to obtain a fair distribution.
+The advantages of settling property division outside of court and submitting your own settlement agreement are that you have more freedom to obtain a fair distribution.
 While courts may take some factors into consideration, they basically divide property 50/50.
 This statutory rule on division is why some couples consult with a family law attorney and devise prenuptial agreements prior to marrying.
 A prenuptial agreement ensures separate property stays characterized as separate in the event of California property division.